-Casually understanding the concept of isotopes and nuclides is vital to understanding nuclear energy.
-Here we present a quick and simple review/preview of your high-school science class.
+Having a basic understanding of isotopes and nuclides is vital to understanding many aspects of nuclear energy.
+Here we present a quick and simple review (or preview!) of science class.

 Elements are your basic chemical building blocks.
 They include things like hydrogen, oxygen, sodium, magnesium, iron, titanium..., anything on the periodic table of the elements.
-Associated with each element are its isotopes.
-All isotopes of a particular element act just like that element, in terms of chemistry.
-Recognize the image below as the periodic table of the elements.
+Each element on the periodic table has a different number of protons in its atomic nucleus (its dense center).
+Each element has a few varieties with the same number of protons, but different numbers of neutrons in the nucleus.
+All isotopes of a particular element act chemically-identically to each other.
+Figure 1 shows the periodic table of the elements.
 Each element listed has many (between 2 and 20+) isotopes.
-Find Iron (Fe) and then proceed to the image showing the isotopes of Iron.

-One particularly relevant set of isotopes acting chemically similar but neutronically different are those of Uranium, shown below.
+Make sense?
+Great.
+One particularly relevant set of isotopes acting chemically similar but neutronically different are those of the element Uranium, shown below in Figure 3.

 Isotope and nuclide are closely related terms.
 When one speaks of isotopes, they are referring to the set of nuclides that have the same number of protons.
 Nuclide is a more general term, referring to a nuclear species that may or may not be isotopes of a single element.
 Examples: